IIIF/api/metadata_api/metadata_1.1.md

     * A Manifest MAY have a viewing direction, and if so, it applies to all of its Sequences.
     * A Sequence MAY have a viewing direction, and it MAY be different to that of the Manifest
     * A Canvas or Content Resource MUST NOT have a viewing direction.
-    * A Range MAY have a viewing direction,
+    * A Range MAY have a viewing direction.

   * __viewingHint__<br/>
     A hint to the viewer as to the most appropriate method of displaying the object.
 Any value may be given, and this specification defines the following:
      * "individuals": The canvases are all individual sheets, and should not be presented in a specifically page turning interface.
 For example a sequence of letters or photographs.
      * "paged": The canvases represent pages in a bound volume, and should be presented in a page turning interface.
+The first canvas is a single view (the first recto) and thus the second canvas represents the back of the first canvas.
      * "continuous": The canvases each represent a complete side of a long scroll or roll and an appropriate rendering might only display part of the canvas at any given time rather than the entire object.
      * "non-paged": Only valid on a Canvas and when the Manifest or Sequence has a viewingHint of "paged".
-Canvases with this hint MUST NOT be presented in a page turning interface.
+Canvases with this hint MUST NOT be presented in a page turning interface, and skipped over when determining the sequence.

     Usage:
-     * A Manifest, Sequence or Range MAY have a viewing hint, as per viewingDirection.
+     * A Manifest, Sequence or Range MAY have a viewing hint, with scope as per viewingDirection.
      * A Canvas MAY have a viewing hint, and if so it MUST be "non-paged".
 This is only valid if the Canvas is within a Manifest, Sequence or Range that is "paged", and the particular Canvas MUST NOT be displayed.
      * Content Resources MAY have a viewing hint but there are no defined values for it in this specification.